hamonk/hamonk.github.io/_posts/2026-02-11-chess_challenge.md

 Output: BNb8c6  ← model predicts next move
 ```

-Each move is encoded as character-level tokens: `WPe2e4` = White Pawn from e2 to e4.
+Each move is encoded this way: `WPe2e4` = White Pawn from e2 to e4.
 The model learns by predicting the next token, just like GPT learns to predict the next word.

 ---

-## 2. Model Architecture: A Minimal GPT
+## Model Architecture: A Minimal GPT

 ### The Final Configuration